Generate Text to Speech Online with Any Voice

 - Getting familiar with the solution

-- Get practicing generating Yoda's voice yourself
+- Get practicing generating a movie character’s voice yourself

 At BroutonLab Data Science Consulting, we used Real-Time-Voice-Cloning, an implementation of what we learned in Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis (SV2TTS).
 We used a vocoder that analyzes the sound of the modulator signal (human voice) in real-time.